 The Board regularly considers its leadership structure and believes that it is important to retain the flexibility to determine the appropriate leadership structure for the Company and its stockholders.
-Since the Company became a standalone public company upon its spin-off in December 2020, the Board has maintained separate roles for the Chief Executive Officer ("CEO") and Board Chair with Ms. Marinello serving as Chair of the Board.
+Since the Company became a standalone public company upon the completion of our separation (the "spin-off") from SYNNEX Corporation (now TD SYNNEX Corporation) ("TD SYNNEX") in December 2020, the Board has maintained separate roles for the Chief Executive Officer ("CEO") and Board Chair with Ms. Marinello serving as Chair of the Board.
 This separation enables the CEO to focus on the Company's operations and day-to-day management of the Company, while the Chair focuses on leading the Board in its responsibilities.